Ultrafast laser spectroscopy: Pulse shaping

-Pulse shaping is to modify the pulses from the source in a well-defined manner, including manipulation on pulse’s amplitude, phase, and duration.
+Pulse shaping is to modify the pulses from the source in a well-defined manner, including manipulation on pulse's amplitude, phase, and duration.

-To amplify pulse’s intensity, chirped pulse amplification is generally applied, which includes a pulse stretcher, amplifier, and compressor.
+To amplify pulse's intensity, chirped pulse amplification is generally employed, which includes a pulse stretcher, amplifier, and compressor.
 It will not change the duration or phase of the pulse during the amplification.
-Pulse compression (shorten the pulse duration) is achieved by first chirping the pulse in a nonlinear material and broadening the spectrum, with the following compressor for chirp compensation.
+Pulse compression (shortening of the pulse duration) is achieved by first chirping the pulse in a nonlinear material and broadening the spectrum, with the following compressor for chirp compensation.
 A fiber compressor is generally used in this case.

 Pulse shapers usually refer to optical modulators which apply Fourier transforms to a laser beam.
 Depending on which property of light is controlled, modulators are called intensity modulators, phase modulators, polarization modulators, spatial light modulators.
 Depending on the modulation mechanism, optical modulators are divided into Acoustic-optic modulators, Electro-optic modulators, Liquid crystal modulators, etc. Each is dedicated to different applications.

 High harmonic generation

-High harmonic generation (HHG) is the nonlinear process where intense laser radiation is converted from one fixed frequency to high harmonics of that frequency by ionization and recollision of an electron.
+High harmonic generation (HHG) is a nonlinear process where intense laser radiation is converted from one fixed frequency to high harmonics of that frequency by ionization and recollision of an electron.
 It was first observed in 1987 by McPherson et al. who successfully generated harmonic emission up to the 17th order at 248 nm in neon gas.

-HHG is seen by focusing an ultra-fast, high-intensity, near-IR pulse into a noble gas at intensities of (1013–1014 W/cm2) and it generates coherent pulses in the XUV to Soft X-ray (100–1 nm) region of the spectrum.
+HHG is seen by focusing an ultra-fast, high-intensity, near-IR pulse into a noble gas at intensities of 1013–1014 W/cm2 and it generates coherent pulses in the XUV to Soft X-ray (100–1 nm) region of the spectrum.
 It is realizable on a laboratory scale (table-top systems) as opposed to large free electron-laser facilities.

 High harmonic generation in atoms is well understood in terms of the three-step model (ionization, propagation, and recombination).

 Ionization: The intense laser field modifies the Coulomb potential of the atom, electron tunnels through the barrier and ionize.

 Propagation: The free-electron accelerates in the laser field and gains momentum.

 Recombination: When the field reverses, the electron is accelerated back toward the ionic parent and releases a photon with very high energy.